bzf/BenchKitJS/adapter/html5test/README.md

 ## Version
 Version: Commit 852f79f25a.
 Downloaded Tuesday 2013-12-10.

-## Updating
-When updating the test, copy engine.js from origin.

 ## Arguments
 In the file config.json the following arguments can be used.